Cloning systems and action operads: Cloning systems as crossed groups

-\end{examp} The following definition of crossed simplicial groups is a characterization taken from~\cite[Proposition 1.7]{FL}, where $\Phi$ denotes the simplicial set constructed above. \begin{defn} A \emph{crossed simplicial group} is a simplicial set $\Psi\colon \Delta^\op\to \Set$ with values on groups together with a natural transformation $\pi\colon \Psi\to \Phi$ such that and $\pi([n])\colon \Psi([n])\to \Sigma_n$ is a group homomorphism.
-A \emph{crossed demi-simplicial group} is defined in the same way, replacing the category $\Delta$ by the category $\Delta_\surj$. \end{defn}
+The following definition of crossed simplicial groups is a characterization taken from~\cite[Proposition 1.7]{FL}, where $\Phi$ denotes the simplicial set constructed above. \begin{defn} A \emph{crossed simplicial group} is a simplicial set $\Psi\colon \Delta^\op\to \Set$ with objectwise values on groups together with a levelwise group morphism $\pi\colon \Psi\to \Phi$ such that